mattjr/syntheticcv/readme.md

 ## using blender

-an alternative to using povray would be touse blender.
+An alternative to using povray could be to use blender.
 We could generate random scenes using a python script within python and then render pairs of stereo images using https://www.blender.org/manual/render/workflows/multiview.html.